friflo/Friflo.Json.Fliox/Engine/README.md

 ### Entity serialization model

-Entities are loaded using a `GameClient`
+Entities are loaded using a `EntityClient`

 ```csharp
 public sealed class DataEntity